clemdevs/lazur/README.md

 # lazur
 A sample project with procedural php.
-Nothing too fancy, this is just a demo of using prepared statements to display results from database.
+This is just a demo of using prepared statements to display and manage results from database.

 How to run: